pwrlabs/pwrlabs-docs/docs/developers/sdks/send-transactions-to-pwr-chain.md

         // Setting up your wallet in the SDK wallet := wallet.FromPrivateKey(privateKey)
-        // VIDA used to send the transaction to vida := 919
+        // VIDA used to send the transaction to vidaId := 919
         // Tokens amount - 1 PWR = 1e9 = 1000000000
         amount := 10
         // Buffer data to be included in the transaction data := []byte("Hello world")

-        // Send the data at vida 919 and pay 1e3 tx := wallet.SendPayableVMData(vida, amount, data)
+        // Send the data at vidaId 919 and pay 1e3 tx := wallet.SendPayableVMData(vidaId, amount, data)

         // Error handling
         if tx.Success {